 With the first proper break of the year on the horizon, a getaway is on everyone’s mind and heads up – it is going to be a busy time at the airport.

 To help you keep your chill while travelling during the busy Easter holiday travel period, we've collected a bunch of travel hacks to help you plan ahead.

 TIP 1: Be aware of the busiest travel days

-Let’s be honest, school holidays is a busy time for travel, now throw in the extended Easter break (for some) and you've got an extremely busy time.
+Let’s be honest, school holidays on its own is a busy time for travel, now throw in the extended Easter break (for some) and you've got an extremely busy time.
 We all know this, but sometimes it can fall through the mind cracks and be a surprise.
-We’re expecting the busiest travel times to be:
+Be prepared, we are expecting the busiest travel days at Brisbane Airport to be:

 It will be busy inside the terminals as well as the pick-up areas and on the roads to and from the terminals.
 Keep your chill by allowing extra travel time to and from the airport.